 This type of violation falls under the jurisdiction of our city code enforcement division.
-A Code Enforcement Complaint covers signs, weeds, and trash.
-To report a code violation, please use one of the following online forms:
+A code enforcement complaint covers signs, weeds, and trash.
+To report a code violation, please submit this form.

 Show All Answers